jakeheis/SwiftCLI/README.md

     .with...
 ```
 ### Create a LightweightCommand
 This type of command is very similar to ChainableCommand.
-In fact, all ChainableCommand does is provide an alternative interface to its underlying LightweightCommand.
+In fact, all ChainableCommand does is provide an alternative interface to its superclass, LightweightCommand.
 As with ChainableCommands, this type of command should only be used when the command is relatively simple.
 ```swift
 let greetCommand = LightweightCommand(commandName: "greet")
 greetCommand.lightweightCommandShortDescription = "Greets the given person"